archethic-foundation/project-management/README.md

-# project-management
+# project-management DRAFT
-Project Management for various initiatives affecting the Archethic Blockchain Protocol
+This is a draft branch for all creating all documents to be reviewed and approved.